LiangliangNan/Easy3D/ReadMe.md

 that require interactive user input).
 All cases are integrated into a single executable file named `tests`.

-To build and run the test suite, download the entire source tree, use `CMakeLists.txt` in the root directory of the repository, switch on the CMake option `EASY3D_BUILD_TESTS`, and run CMake.
-After CMake, you can build all or only the `tests` executable.
+To build and run the test suite, download the entire source tree, use `CMakeLists.txt` in the root directory of the repository, switch on the CMake option `EASY3D_BUILD_TESTS` (which is disabled by default), and run CMake.
+After CMake, you can build All or only the `tests` project.
 Finally, you can run the `tests` executable for the test.

 ### Use Easy3D in your project
 This is quite easy, maybe easier than many other open-source libraries :-) You only need to add the following lines